 🌟 STAR BRIGHT: Regulus and Leo for April

-Make the acquaintance of “the little king” Regulus in the constellation Leo the Lion this month, one of the brightest stars in the northern hemisphere sky, and make it your homeschool friend for life.
+Make the acquaintance of “the little king” Regulus in the constellation Leo the Lion this month, one of the brightest stars in the northern hemisphere night sky, and make it your homeschool friend for life.

 🔭 WATCHERS OF THE SKIES: Homeschool Astronomy for April